intel-unesp-mcp/infieri2019-session1/README.md

 ## GIT repository and source files directory

-**Git** is a free and open source distributed version control system (VCS) designed to tracking changes in projects files and coordinating work on those files among multiple people with speed and efficiency.
+**Git** is a free and open source distributed version control system (DVCS) designed to track changes in source files  or other content and coordinate work on them among multiple people with flexibility, security, and efficiency.

-**GitHub** is a Git repository hosting service.
+**GitHub** is a web-based Git repository hosting service.

 To copy (clone) the remote source files repository to your user directory, run the following command in the host system console: